-An active oboe and cor anglais performer, Professor Shaw also currently sits on the advisory boards of the Helpmann Academy (SA) and the Australian Music Examinations Board (SA & NT), is a Trustee of AMF (Australia), and Deputy Chair of the federal AMEB board.
+An active oboe and cor anglais performer, Professor Shaw also currently sits on the advisory Boards of the Helpmann Academy (SA) and the Australian Music Examinations Board (SA & NT), is a Trustee of AMF (Australia), and Deputy Chair of the Federal AMEB Board.

-Associate Professor Andrew Legg was born in Hobart in 1964, trained as a classical pianist, composer and educator but is best known for his work as a powerhouse gospel and soul pianist.
-He has an enviable and well-established international reputation as pianist, arranger and writer, performing with some of the most respected gospel choirs and artists in the USA.
-His long-standing relationship with multi Grammy award-winning gospel artists Myron Butler and Khristian led to the formation of a songwriting and production team that has produced two award-winning albums.
+Associate Professor Andrew Legg was born in Hobart in 1964, and trained as a classical pianist, composer and educator but is best known for his work as a powerhouse gospel and soul pianist.
+He has an enviable and well-established international reputation as a pianist, arranger and writer, performing with some of the most respected gospel choirs and artists in the USA.
+His long-standing relationship with multi-Grammy award-winning gospel artists Myron Butler and Khristian led to the formation of a songwriting and production team that has produced two award-winning albums.
 The trio also formed the team that has underpinned the incredibly successful gospel workshops in the internationally acclaimed Festival of Voices.

 Associate Professor Legg has also written 15 specifically commissioned works for orchestra and film, including Let Freedom Ring for Tasmanian Symphony Orchestra and is a past ‘feature artist’ for the Gospel Music Workshop of America.

-He is the former Director of the Tasmanian Conservatorium of Music, and is currently the Coordinator of the National Sonic Research Facility @ the Hedberg for the University of Tasmania.
+He is the former Director of the Tasmanian Conservatorium of Music and is currently the Coordinator of the National Sonic Research Facility @ the Hedberg for the University of Tasmania.